Apps Like SoLo Funds For Fast Cash (& Other Alternatives)

 • No prepayment penalty: If you want to get out of the loan sooner and avoid interest payments, you won’t have to worry about a penalty fee.

 • Lower interest rates: Upstart looks at your credit score and other factors.
-Their method helps borrowers secure 43% lower rates as compared to a model that only considers your FICO score.

 Cons

 • The minimum loan term is 3 years: A lengthier loan term may not be the best choice for borrowers who need less funds and can quickly repay the loan.
-Upstart doesn’t have a prepayment penalty which can make this disadvantage more manageable.

-• No mobile app: You will have to view your Upstart dashboard from your smartphone’s browser or on a computer.
-Upstart currently does not have a mobile app which may be inconvenient for some borrowers and investors.
+• No mobile app: You will have to view your Upstart dashboard from your smartphone's browser or on a computer.

-Highlights
+Solo Funds Highlights

-• Interest Rate Type: Fixed
+• Interest Rate Type: Optional tipping system, no compound interest

-• Rating: 4.6 of 5 stars on 13,650 TrustPilot reviews
+• Rating: 4.4 of 5 stars on 23k Apple App Store reviews

 Pros